matouseef93/Git-commands/Git-tutorial.md

 ## Basic management of branches

 The branches are used to develop in parallel to the main repository.
-When you create a new functionality in the code, you should create a branch.
+When you create new functionality in the code, you should create a branch.
 Then you develop the functionality, test it and when it **works perfectly** is integrated into the main branch (which is usually the master branch).

 *Tips and tricks: In master there should always be working code, please don't be the guy who sends breaking code to master, karma will hunt you!*